jgogstad/yubikey-challenger-1password/Readme.md

 * If you want slot1 to contain challenge response mode and slot2 to have the preinstalled yubikey credentials, you can swap them with `ykpersonalize -x`.
 This is perfect for a nano key.
 * You can customize your key to use challenge response mode with "Yubikey Personalization Tool" for OS X. You can get it from [Yubico's personalization tools](http://www.yubico.com/products/services-software/personalization-tools/use/)
-* You can customize the app simply by editing the script  in the src folder with AppleScript Editora nd then running `./build` from the root of the repo. __This could be useful if for instance your `ykchalresp` binary isn't located in `/usr/local/bin/ykchalresp` or you don't want the challenge to be sent to slot #1__
+* You can customize the app simply by editing the script  in the src folder with Automator and then running `./build.sh` from the root of the repo. __This could be useful if for instance your `ykchalresp` binary isn't located in `/usr/local/bin/ykchalresp` or you don't want the challenge to be sent to slot #1__ I think editing the app is way simpler than creting a configuration file.

 ## Important notes